SaaS

 While some lenders do require VC sponsorship to secure venture debt financing, some lenders like Flow Capital are open to non-VC and VC-backed companies.

 According to reports, venture debt makes up about 10% of the venture market, and that percentage is growing every year.
 Typical loans that fall under this category range anywhere from $500K to $30M, depending on the company’s size and lifecycle stage.
-Repayment comes in the form of principal repayment, monthly interest payments, and warrants
+Repayment comes in the form of principal repayment, monthly interest payments, and warrants.

 How Venture Debt Financing Works